 - Learning about future backlog items so we can develop them

-- Learning about what our stakeholders and customers need
+- Learning about what our stakeholders and customers really need

+Learning is essential for agile teams to get to high-performance.
 Amir Elssamadisy in his book Agile Adoption Patterns: A Roadmap to Organizational Success states that “Learning is the Bottleneck for Software Development Teams”.
-In other words, to go faster you need to focus on learning.
+In other words, to go faster and achieve higher performance, you need to focus on learning.

 Become a learning organization.
-That was the heart of the TPS and Peter Senge’s book.
+That was the heart of the Toyota Production System and Peter Senge’s book, the Fifth Discipline.